(Continued from Part 2)

 It looked like amphibian real estate to me!

 From the blue holes of the Bahamas, to Sac Actun of Mexico to the Camuy River Cave Park of Puerto Rico, the seas and islands of the West Indies are full of hiding places and nesting spots!

 The Snorkeling Tour

 In order to swim on vacation, I bought an underwater money belt.
 As a solo traveler, I find it difficult to leave money in hotel safes.
 I sometimes hear horror stories about people getting robbed and so brought an underwater belt to keep essentials with me.

-I also brought a snorkel but a gag reflex that plagues my eating gave me problems underwater.
+I also brought a snorkel in case the gag reflex that plagues my eating gave me problems underwater.

 I decided to try again and a month later I was back in Cuba with snorkeling kit in hand.
 In the Havana airport, I met a young couple who soon became friends.
 “Carla and Carlos” (not their real names) were originally from Colombia but now living in Toronto.
 They were Spanish-speaking and were kind enough to interpret.